standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 To deploy via GitHub Actions, create or adjust the workflow which pushes the generated files from the `dist` folder to your default GitHub Pages branch `gh-pages`.

-With an existing workflow, add the following step:
+With an existing workflow, add the following step to `cd.yml` file on the folder `.github/workflows/cd.yml`.

 ```markdown
 - name: Deploy